kuettai/aws-quicksight-app/lab-BA-quicksight-datasrc/03-L200-qs-dataset-athena/README.md

-# Chapter 01 - Import dataset through files storing in S3
+# Chapter 03 - Import dataset through Athena
 Learning Outcome:
 - Create EXTERNAL TABLE in Athena referencing csv file in S3 bucket
 - Create new dataset using Athena in QuickSight